andres20980/kasten-docs/docs/usage.md

   location profiles have been created for it both on primary and standby instances of Veeam Kasten:

-For the purpose of this demonstration, a backup + export policy has been configured on the primary cluster.
+For the purpose of this demonstration, a Snapshot + Export policy has been configured on the primary cluster.

 For the purpose of this demonstration, the "on-demand" frequency has
     been used and the policy has been run on demand.

-This step requires an import + restore policy to be configured on the standby cluster.
+This step requires an Import + Restore policy to be configured on the standby cluster.

-For the purpose of this demonstration, an import + restore policy has been configured without a schedule, and has been run on demand.
+For the purpose of this demonstration, an Import + Restore policy has been configured without a schedule, and has been run on demand.

 Since both clusters have different ingress controllers, Ingress